lionelngounou/mathables/README.md

-Project containing utility classes based on mathematics.
+Project containing maths utility classes based on some algorithms and formulas, with an eye on performance and optimisation.